studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 I will find you, she thought.

 “Here’s the story,” said the Captain.
-“Once upon a time, there was a little blue-eyed sparrow--”
+“Once upon a time, there was a little blue-eyed sparrow—”

 He paused.